coordcity/open-curb-assets/README.md

 markings, curb cuts, and crosswalks.
 What these features all have in common is that they serve to define which activities can happen along the side of a street.

-# Sample Data
+# Open Curb Data

-We have exported asset data samples from collections by Coord and others in a number of cities.
-These data samples are listed below.
+Coord and our partners have released open curb data for public use under the [Open Database License](https://opendatacommons.org/licenses/odbl/1.0/index.html).
+Collected curb assets include parking signs, fire hydrants, loading zones, bus stops and more.
 - [Corso Buenos Aires, Milan](open-curb-data/milan.geojson), Nov-Dec 2018
 - [2me Arrondissement, Paris](open-curb-data/paris.geojson), Feb 2019, collected by [Autonomy](https://www.autonomy.paris/)
 - [Downtown, Santa Monica](open-curb-data/santa_monica.geojson), Feb-Mar 2019, collected by [DTSM](https://www.downtownsm.com/)